New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Long-term vs. short-term disability insurance

-In December 2024, the Social Security Administration estimated that about 1 in 4 of today’s 20-year-old Americans would one day have a disability.3 Some injuries and illnesses are more severe than others.
-There are a few key differences to note between short-term vs. long-term disability insurance:
+The Social Security Administration estimates that about 1 in 4 of today’s 20-year-old Americans will one day have a disability.3 Some injuries and illnesses are more severe than others, so you may have to choose between short-term vs. long-term disability insurance.
+There are a few key differences to note between these types of policies:

 • Coverage length: Short-term disability plans tend to help cover disabilities that keep you out of work for a few weeks up to six months.
 Long-term disability can provide financial support for a longer period, such as several years.4